SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 \sum_{|J|=q} \frac{1}{1 - P_J}
 $$

 If you know anything about computational complexity, you will immediately realize the problem: combinatorial explosion.
 The number of subsets of a set of size $n$ is $2^n$, so the number of subsets of a set of size $366$ is $2^{366}$.
-This is a huge number, and even after my all my smart optimizations (I tried really), the model won't ever end.
-I tried it for small number of days, and it works as per my calculations; however, the universe will end before I get the answer for $366$ days.
+This is a huge number, and even after all my clever optimizations (I tried, really), the model won't ever end.
+I tried it for a small number of days, and it worked as per my calculations; however, the universe would end before I got the answer for $366$ days.
 So, I am sorry, but I can't give you the final answer because I will die before I get it.
 In a way, that's motivation, honestly.
 If the $P = NP$ problem is solved, then we can come back to this problem knowing there might be a polynomial time solution.
 But until then, we need to be content with an approximation.

 {% end %}

-With that we finally have a good enough answer to our original question 😉!
+With that, we finally have a good enough answer to our original question 😉!
 I hope you enjoyed this exploration, and I hope you learned something new.
-Now before we conclude, I wanted to compare an informed monte carlo simulation with the parallel model assuming equally probabilities for 366 days.
+Before we conclude, I wanted to compare an informed Monte Carlo simulation with the parallel model assuming equal probabilities for 366 days.
 I will use the probabilities we calculated from the data to run the simulation.

 # One Last Time: Informed Monte Carlo Simulation

-Since we have the data, we can simply use the probabilities to make a more informed monte carlo simulation.
+Since we have the data, we can use the probabilities to make a more informed Monte Carlo simulation.
 I will use the same model as the parallel model, but instead of assuming equal probabilities for each day, I will use the probabilities we calculated from the data.
 Here is the code for the model:

 ```rust
 impl Simulation for InformedModel {